BeansAreOk/HFM-Redux/README.md

 - More late game flavour
 - Russian collapse into warlord states if dismantled more than once
-- More casus belli choices
-- More loading screens
 - Different music on startup